MarcGueury/oci-starter-help/oci-starter/function/function.md

 - Rest Info API : https://xxxxxx.apigateway.eu-xxxx.oci.customer-oci.com/starter/info
 ```

+In cold start, the first function call with take about 40 secs to run.
+If you want instant response, you need to configure the [Provisioned Concurrency](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsusingprovisionedconcurrency.htm].

 Click on the URL or go to the link to check that it works.

 ## Task 4: More info